2023 Progress Update

 As part of TFA’s broader efforts to support the sustainable transition of the soy, cattle and oil palm sectors, TFA continues to work with these companies on pillars 2 and 3, to strengthen the enabling environment by facilitating dialogue with other stakeholders, including governments, supply chain and financial services companies and civil society.

 Specific areas of focus are mobilising support to smallholders in the oil palm sector, addressing the traceability gap in the cattle sector and protecting non-forest ecosystems, particularly in the soy sector.

-The signatories are ADM, AMAGGI, Bunge, Cargill, COFCO International, Golden Agri-Resources, JBS, Louis Dreyfus Company, Marfrig, Olam Group, ofi (olam food ingredients), Wilmar International and Viterra.
+The signatories are ADM, AMAGGI, Bunge, Cargill, COFCO International, Golden Agri-Resources, JBS, Louis Dreyfus Company, Marfrig, Musim Mas, Olam Agri, Olam Food Ingredients (ofi), Wilmar International and Viterra.

 The Roadmap is a company-owned Roadmap and represents the collective work of the 14 signatories.
 TFA, with support from WBCSD, facilitated the companies with their development process.